 Ha!
 Just kidding.

-Where did they, in fact, actually shoot this classic tale of a Civil War soldier desperately trying to get home to his wife in the Blue Ridge Mountains?
+Where did they, in fact, actually film this classic tale of a Civil War soldier desperately trying to get home to his wife in the Blue Ridge Mountains?

 I think it’s cosmic payback for “The Fugitive.”